boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

         ## Environment variables for configuring `Application Startup` in backend

-        The below Environment variables are optional.
-If not provided a manual Application Startup configuration is needed.

         | Name                          |Required| Description   |
         | -------------                 |----------| ------------- |
         |`BOLD_SERVICES_UNLOCK_KEY`|Yes|License key of Bold BI|